w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to assess knowledge:

+* Practical &mdash; Ask students to define the visual presentation of focus indicators on a web page or application.
+Assess how students understand the importance of focus indicators for users to know where they are on a web page or application.
 * Practical &mdash; Give students a web page and ask them to define its regions and cues.
 Assess how students define regions and cues using a variety of methods, including semantics and styling.
-* Practical &mdash: Give students examples of information conveyed visually and ask them to provide text to help understand the information.
-Assess how students provide the necessary textual information to supplement information conveyed visually.
+* Short Answer Questions &mdash; Give students examples of orientation cues conveyed visually and ask them to provide text to help understand the information.
+Assess how students provide the necessary textual information to supplement orientation cues conveyed visually.

 {% include excol.html type="end" %}